dasiths/dasiths.github.io/_posts/2018-12-31-client-credentials-flow-with-azuread.md

 grant_type=client_credentials&client_id=625bc9f6-3bf6-4b6d-94ba-e97cf07a22de&client_secret=qkDwDJlDfig2IpeuUZYKH1Wb8q1V0ju6sILxQQqhJ+s=&resource=https%3A%2F%2Fservice.contoso.com%2F
 ```
+Note: **We are using the V1.0 endpoint here.** If you want to use the V2.0 endpoint please have a read of the Microsoft [docs](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow) and checkout this [code example using MSAL](https://github.com/Azure-Samples/active-directory-dotnetcore-daemon-v2) for the Client Credentials flow.

-For brevity, let's examine how you can do it via the AzureAD library.
+For completeness, let's examine how you can do it via the AzureAD Authentication Library (**ADAL**).
 The code samples are below.

 1. Retrieving the token should be easy using this little helper class.
 You will need to take a dependency on the `Microsoft.IdentityModel.Clients.ActiveDirectory` NuGet package.
     ```csharp